 We're going to run some very quick overviews of some really strange ICO projects, some of which raised $millions via initial coin offerings.
 At Coin Launcher we had a listing site, where the ICO's could list for free and we got some really really strange submissions.

 If you invested in any of these projects and have dug further into what happened to them or know where the founders who ran off with your investment are, get in touch with us and we will try to get interviews with these people.
+We'e also keen to explore what the crypto press promoted about them.

 Global Funeral Care